dawranliou/dawranliou.com/content/13-getting-started-with-python-internals.md

 print(z)
 ```

-In Python's interactive interpreter, we can involk the built-in function:
+In Python's interactive interpreter, we can invoke the built-in function:
 [`compile`](https://docs.python.org/3/library/functions.html#compile), and
 get the code object of this module.